2021, July

 If you operate a small business, you already fill a lot of different roles.
 Should Accountant / Bookkeeper be one of them?
 Maybe outsourcing is an option that will work for you.
 Here are some pros and cons to consider when deciding whether to outsource your accounting functions vs. doing them inhouse.

-(0) What is the difference between naturalization and citizenship?
+(0) What is the difference between a Canadian citizen and a naturalized Canadian?

 naturalized Canadian is someone who has obtained citizenship by means other than being born in Canada or being born to or adopted by Canadian citizens.
 In other words, a naturalized Canadian is a person who became a permanent resident and then applied for and was granted full citizenship.